-Another interesting difference is the Inter Tropical Convergence Zone (ITCZ) over Africa in JJA, where Noah has a more accurate precipitation rate (Figure 6).
+Another interesting difference is the intertropical convergence zone (ITCZ) over Africa in JJA, where Noah has a more accurate precipitation rate (Fig. 6).
 Here the average precipitation from Noah is within 20% of CMAP, while OSU produces less than half of the rainfall of CMAP.
 Noah also reproduces the location of rainfall more accurately than OSU reaching farther north than OSU, which is significant for the Sahel region.
-Noah does, however, have too much precipitation east of about 15E.
+Noah does, however, have too much precipitation east of about 15°E.

-Looking at soil moisture, we find that OSU tends to be dryer than Reanalysis-2, while Noah is usually wetter than Reanalysis-2.
+Looking at soil moisture, we find that OSU tends to be dryer than reanalysis-2, while Noah is usually wetter than reanalysis-2 (Fig. 7).
 This is not surprising based on the difference in precipitation.
-The root-zone of OSU, which always extends to two meters, could also add to the dryness of OSU.
-Typical differences in soil moisture between the two LSMs can be seen in the South-Central U.S. and Northern China (Figure 7).
+The root zone of OSU, which always extends to 2 m, could also add to the dryness of OSU.
+Typical differences in volumetric soil moisture between the two LSMs can be seen in the south-central United States and northern China.
 The largest differences in soil moisture between the two ensembles are in Africa.
-In both Central Africa and the Sahel, Noah is quite close to the reanalysis and OSU is very dry.
-The Central African region is the same region where Noah had an improved temperature climatology over OSU, showing that Noah removes a warm/dry bias of OSU.

-These comparisons of the climatologies of various parameters between Noah and OSU indicate that the land model is responsible for some of the biases appearing in the simulations, particularly the temperature bias in the polar regions and the precipitation bias over land.
+In both central Africa and the Sahel, Noah is quite close to the reanalysis and OSU is very dry.
+The central African region is the same region where Noah had an improved temperature climatology over OSU, showing that Noah removes a warm-dry bias of OSU.
+These comparisons of the climatologies of various parameters between Noah and OSU indicate that the land model is responsible for some of the biases appearing in the simulations, particularly the temperature bias in the northern regions and the precipitation bias over land.
 Further improvements (and tuning) of the frozen soil model and vegetation characteristics seem to be necessary to reduce these biases.
-The land model also influences the geographical distribution of precipitation including the distribution of precipitation between land and ocean.
+The land model also influences the geographical distribution of precipitation including the distribution of precipitation between the land and ocean.
 The land model is responsible for the warm bias in the tropical upper troposphere through changes in precipitation.
-In the tropics, the model skill seems to be affected by the bias, as shown later.
+In the Tropics, the model skill seems to be affected by the bias, as shown later.

-5. Energy Balance
+5. Energy balance

 Given the difference in temperature between Noah and OSU, it is worthwhile to look at the differences in the energy budgets of the two ensemble simulations to identify the sources of the differences.
-We will focus on the JJA budget for Central Africa (where OSU has a warm bias), the South-Central U.S. (where Noah has a warm bias) and Central Canada (where the Noah warm bias persists throughout the year).
+We will focus on the JJA budget for central Africa (where OSU has a warm bias), the south-central United States (where Noah has a warm bias) and central Canada (where the Noah warm bias persists throughout the year).
 Figure 8 shows the difference of surface fluxes between OSU and Noah (Noah minus OSU) as well as albedo, total cloud cover, and near-surface temperature.
 A positive value always indicates that Noah has the larger value, regardless of the direction of the flux.
-The differences shown are all statistically significant at the 99% level based on a t-test, with the exception of extremely small differences and short wave downward radiation for the U.S..
+The differences shown are all statistically significant at the 99% level based on a t test, with the exception of extremely small differences and shortwave downward radiation for the United States.